 Of course, Monaco is insanely expensive.
 But that luxury lifestyle is part of the charm.
 And the location by the Mediterranean Sea is great – on top of that, you can easily go to France or Italy any time you like.

 Pinnacle and the other serious betting sites are accepting players from Monaco.
 The historic casino could be an attraction as well.
-You don’t pay tax as a resident in Monaco.
+You don’t pay taxes as a resident of Monaco.

 Other great countries for sports betting